Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/QUERY-OPERATORS.md

 https://api.example.com/v3/ed-fi/students?firstName=john&lastSurname=Smith
 ```

-Not all properties are guaranteed to be searchable.
-The Open API specification
-for the Ed-Fi API instance will define which properties are available.
-All
+The Open API specification documents will show which properties are searchable.
-serachable properties in embedded objects must be dereferenced.
-For example, a
-Student School Association document contains schoolReference: `{ schoolId: 12345
-}`.
-The equivalent query must be
-`/ed-fi/studentSchoolAssociations?schoolId=12345` not
-`/ed-fi/studentSchoolAssociations?schoolReference.schoolId=12345`
+When a searchable parameter is nested under another object in the JSON
+payload, the Ed-Fi API specifications require the query string to use only the
+parameter name _without_ dereferencing the parent element name.
+For example, the
+JSON document for a `studentSchoolAssociation` includes `schoolId` nested below
+`schoolReference`.
+In the JsonPath query language, the query for a particular
+schoolId would then be `?schoolReference.schoolId=xyz`.
+However, the Ed-Fi API
+specifications predate and do not use JsonPath.
+Instead, they make a simplifying
+assumption that `schoolId` by itself is uniquely searchable without
+dereferencing the parent entity, `schoolReference`.
+Thus, the correct HTTP query
+term is therefore simply `?schoolId=xyz`.

 **Table 5.** Equals Operator, the Only Operator Specified for Searching a
 Collection of Resources